Statistics on buses in Great Britain, including passengers, mileage and vehicle fleet, for the year ending March 2011.

-This publication presents a range of statistics on the local bus sector in Great Britain in 2010/11, including passenger journeys, vehicle miles and levels of government support.
+A range of statistics on the local bus sector in Great Britain, including passenger journeys, vehicle miles and levels of government support.
 Most of the data are derived from the Department’s main annual survey of bus and coach operators.

-Important Note: Figures on bus support and revenue were updated in January 2012 to use final out-turn data for 2010/11.
+Important note: Figures on bus support and revenue were updated in January 2012 to use final out-turn data for 2010 to 2011.

-- Journeys in London increased by 1.4 per cent over this period and now account for nearly half (49 per cent) of all bus passenger journeys in England.
+- journeys in London increased by 1.4% over this period and now account for nearly half (49%) of all bus passenger journeys in England

-Information on bus statistics, including the pre-release access list, and related technical documentation can be found here.
+Information on bus statistics, including the pre-release access list, and related technical documentation are available.